Alina Szapocznikow: Human body

 Alina Szapocznikow is known for her sculptures of the fragmented female.
-Made in 1956, Difficult Age is constructed of patinated plaster—a rather delicate medium for sculpture—that can easily be read as a metaphor for the fragility and impermanence of youth and beauty.
+Created in 1956, Difficult Age is constructed of patinated plaster—a delicate medium for sculpture—that can be interpreted as a metaphor for the fragility and impermanence of youth and beauty.

 After being diagnosed with breast cancer, Alina Szapocznikow began her Tumors Personified series experimenting with polyester resin and polyurethane—a new use of materials which most artists had not utilized at this time.
 She abstracts feminine sensuality in Illuminated Lips, Marching Lips, and Illuminated Breast among others from 1966 on, which transforms female body parts into utilitarian objects and changes their function.
 Her male contemporaries (e.g., César Baldaccini, Arman) had exhausted this notion of the mechanized body, but Szapocznikow's functional household objects maintain a strange sensuality.

 One of her most recognized and well known works is Grands Ventres (Big Bellies) which depicts two large bellies stacked on top of each other, each around five feet tall.
 Compared to her other works regarding the body, these are very realistic and soothing to look at.
 Many of her other works have been regarded as impolite and are not what one might call "tasteful".